NotArne/DLAutoGen/README.md

 `-i`: (include) Path to the header files regarding the library.
 It can be specified more than one header. \
 `-l`: (library) Library which should be linked at runtime \
 `-o`: (output) Set the output directory of this program.
 If empty, the actual directory of the program is assumed. \
-`--cst`: (check symbol table) If set, the functions in the header will be matched with the symbols in the symbol table of the library.
+`--chf`: (check header functions) If set, the functions in the header will be testwise linked to the library and functions with occurring errors will not be added to generated code \
-This flag needs a path to the library as argument.\
 `--cl`: (check library) Check if the specified library exists on the system. \
 `--adsf`: (abort on dlsym failure) Add the abort command to generated files, iff dlsym fails. \
-`--fml`: (function list path) Specify the path to a comma(,) separated .csv file which contains the names of the functions which should be linked.
+`--flp`: (function list path) Specify the path to a comma(,) separated .csv file which contains the names of the functions which should be linked.
 Functions which are in the header but not mentioned in the .csv list will be removed from the generated header.